selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-nominate-selendra.md

 :::note Decimal places

-DOT has ten decimal places and is always represented as an integer with zeroes at the end.
+SEL has ten decimal places and is always represented as an integer with zeroes at the end.
 So 1 SEL = 10_000_000_000 Plancks.

 :::